Towards designing robust coupled networks

 In Fig.~\ref{fig::robustness}(a) we compare four different criteria to select the autonomous nodes: betweenness, degree, k-shell, and random choice, for two coupled ER networks.
 In the betweenness strategy, the selected autonomous are the ones with highest betweenness.
 The betweenness is defined as the number of shortest paths between all pairs of nodes passing through the node \cite{Newman10}.
-In the k-shell strategy, the autonomous are the ones with highest k-shell in the k-shell decomposition \cite{Carmi07}.
-The remaining nodes, for all cases, have been randomly inter-linked.
+A k-shell is obtained by removing, iteratively, all nodes with degree smaller than $k$, until all remaining nodes have degree $k$ or larger.
+In the k-shell strategy, the autonomous are chosen as the ones with highest k-shell in the k-shell decomposition \cite{Carmi07}.
+The coupled nodes (not autonomous), for all cases, have been randomly inter-linked.
 Since ER networks are characterized by a small number of k-shells, this strategy is even less efficient than the random strategy for some values of $q$, while the improved robustness for degree and betweenness strategies is evident compared with the random selection.
 While in the random case, for $q\gtrsim0.4$, a significant decrease of the robustness with $q$ is observed, in the degree and betweenness cases, the change is smoother and only significantly drops for higher values of $q$.
 A maximum in the ratio $R/R_\mathrm{random}$ occurs for $q\approx0.85$, where the relative improvement is above $12\%$.
-Since in random networks, the degree of a node is strongly correlated with its betweenness \cite{Newman10}, their results are similar.
+Since, in random networks, many metrics are strongly correlated \cite{Newman10}, the results for betweenness and degree are similar.